 Of all the religions with African roots, the most widespread in Cuba to this day is Santeria .
 The Nigerian Africans of Yoruba origin who arrived on the island outnumbered those of other ethnic groups, and thus they managed to influence Cuban culture more and better.

-The influence of the Yoruba ethnic group can be seen in dance, food, music, literature and, obviously very strongly, in religious practice.
+The influence of the Yoruba ethnic group can be seen in dance, food, music, literature and, obviously, strongly in religious practice.

 Santeria is the union of cultures , of the cult of the orishas, Ifa and Catholic imagery.
 Each orisha has its own legend, its representation, its colors, its weapons and the control of certain forces of nature that, in moments of crisis, disappeared and aché remained, which is understood as power in state of pure energy, strength or a gift of virtue.

-Currently the main religions in Cuba are the Catholic religion and the Yoruba, without having to be exclusive, at least on the part of the practitioners of the African religion.
+Currently the main religions in Cuba are the Catholic and Yoruba religions, without having to be exclusive, at least by practitioners of the African religion.

 Santeria and its divination oracles